Starting and leaving a job

 - giving advice and assistance on the rights and obligations of employers and employees, and

-- representing its members if they have a dispute or legal claim (“personal grievance”).
+- representing its members if they have a dispute or legal claim against their employer (“personal grievance”).

 Joining a union